Randolph Churchill: Oxford

-Speaking tour of the US
+Speaking tour of the United States

 Randolph dropped out of Oxford in October 1930 to conduct a lecture tour of the US.
 He was already in debt; his mother guessed correctly that he would never finish his degree.
 Contrary to his later claims, his father attempted to dissuade him at the time.

 Unlike his father, who had become a powerful orator through much practice, and whose speeches always required extensive preparation, public speaking came easily to Randolph.
 His son later recorded that this was a mixed blessing: "because of the very facility with which he could speak extemporaneously [he] failed to make the effort required to bring him more success".

 Randolph very nearly married Kay Halle of Cleveland, Ohio, seven years his senior.
 His father wrote begging him not to be so foolish as to marry before he had established a career.
 Clementine visited him in December, using money Winston had given her to buy a small car.
 Contrary to newspaper reports that she had crossed the Atlantic to put a stop to the wedding, she only learned of the engagement when she arrived.
 She found Randolph, to her horror, living in an extravagant suite of hotel rooms, but was able to write to Miss Halle's father, who agreed that it would be unwise for their children to marry.

 Clementine wrote to her husband of one of Randolph's lectures "Frankly, it was not at all good" and commented that he should have had it well-practised by now, although she was impressed by his delivery.
 She went home in April 1931, having enjoyed Randolph's company in New York.
 She would later look back on the trip with nostalgia.

 Randolph's lecture tour earned him $12,000 (£2,500 at the then rate of exchange, roughly £150,000 at 2020 prices).
 By the time of his mother's arrival he had already spent £1,000 in three months, despite being on a £400 annual parental allowance.
 He left the US owing $2,000 to his father's friend, the financier Bernard Baruch; a debt which he did not repay for thirty years.

 Early 1930s

 In October 1931 Randolph began a lecture tour of the UK.
-He lost £600 by betting wrongly on the results of the General Election; his father paid his debts on condition he gave up his chauffeur-driven Bentley, a more extravagant car than his father drove.
+He lost £600 by betting wrongly on the results of the general election; his father paid his debts on condition he gave up his chauffeur-driven Bentley, a more extravagant car than his father drove.
 In 1931 he shared Edward James's house in London with John Betjeman.
 By the early 1930s Randolph was working as a journalist for the Rothermere press.
-He wrote in an article in 1932 that he planned to "make an immense fortune and become Prime Minister" He warned that the Nazis meant war as early as March 1932 in his Daily Graphic column; his son Winston later claimed that he was the first British journalist to warn about Hitler.
+He wrote in an article in 1932 that he planned to "make an immense fortune and become Prime Minister".
+He warned that the Nazis meant war as early as March 1932 in his Daily Graphic column; his son Winston later claimed that he was the first British journalist to warn about Hitler.